 Do you hate it when things don’t go the way you planned?
 Does it frustrate you when things don’t go as expected?

+You just hired a motivational speaker.
 First impressions are critical.
 After all, you only get one chance to make a first impression.
 This is especially true when new teams are formed.
 This first meeting forms impression of the team, individuals, leaders, and your goals and is imperative to the new teams' success.

 The number of distractions that an audience faces during an event is limitless.
 A mobile phone alone can keep buzzing with email notifications and text messages to break one’s attention.
 Only a smart motivational speaker will still be able to hold the attention of his audience and get his point across.